 June 8, 2016

-Small Business Owner’s Guide to Owning a Website
+The Guide to Investing in a Brilliant Website

 Establish Credibility – Having presence online confirms that your business indeed exists.
 Further, the information on your website will allow your audience to know more about your business (e.g. credentials, history, team, etc).
 It is also an avenue whereby you can establish your business as a market leader or expert in its field.